SkyInkLearning/.github/profile/README.md

 ## Enlo there 👋

-Im going to be using this to store different repos where I can simply return later to refer back to things that I have learned.
+Im going to be using this to store different repos where I can simply return later to refer back to things that I have learned and to collect things that im building.

+## Currently working on:

+### Private:

+I am currently working on the first version of a website where I can share images of stickers that I have taken around Stockholm on walks.
+I am using react for the frontend and have built a simple backend api which will connect to an azure blob and database.

+### At school:

+We are currently doing a devops course where we are going to be learning to use Azure Devops for pipelines and gitflow.
+We have been given a car simulator where we are going to be finding the problems and fixing them and creating tests while properly using branches and CI/CD.

 ## Repos: